The flow chart below shows the process a planning application can go through.

 Click on flowchart to view large version

 Not all development requires planning permission but you need to be sure before you start work.
-You can find out if you need planning permission by taking a look at our Do I Need Planning Permission webpage?.
+Find out if you need planning permission

 We provide a pre-application advice service, find out what you need to do before making a planning application.

 Your application will be logged when it is received by the Planning Development Support Team.
 The application will be checked to ensure all the necessary documentation and fee has been submitted.
-See tips for submitting a valid application on our submit an application webpage.
+See our tips for submitting a valid application.
 We aim to complete this process in five working days.

 If the application is valid it will be registered and a letter and site notice sent to the applicant or agent.
 The letter will have your application reference number which must be quoted in all correspondence, the name and contact details of the planning case officer and the target date for a decision, which is 8 weeks for householder/minor and 13 weeks for major development, or 16 weeks in the case of an application that is accompanied by an environmental statement.